 Explanation: The existing residential structure located on this site is a contributing structure to the Pleasant Street Historic District and is currently vacant.
 The project involves the construction of a new single-family residence.
 The house will be 3 bedrooms and 2 1⁄2 bathrooms, with approximately 1,669 square feet of conditioned space and a 160 square foot front porch.
 It will be a 2 story structure that will be facing NW 6th Avenue.
 The house will feature primarily 2/2 double-hung vinyl windows, as well as ten fixed windows, one casement window on the second floor, and a transom window above the front door.
 All of the windows will be the Silver Line by Andersen V3 vinyl series, with simulated divided lights (SDL) and full screens.
 The proposed exterior doors on the front and the east side will be a Therma-Tru Smooth-Star or better doors.
+The foundation for the house will be a stem wall with a smooth stucco finish.
 The proposed siding for the house is Hardie lap siding.